jharwell/sierra/docs/src/plugins/proc/imagize.rst

 Usage
 =====

-This plugin can be selected by adding ``proc.collate`` to the list passed to ``--proc``.
+This plugin can be selected by adding ``proc.imagize`` to the list passed to ``--proc``.

 This plugin creates ``<batchroot>/imagize`` when active.
 All images generated